How to think about gravity - Jon Bergmann

 Additional Resources for you to Explore

-The force of gravity depends on three key factors which are: the mass of the larger object, the mass of the smaller object, and the distance between their two geometric centers.
-To learn the details of this relationship and how they work as a formula, read this link.
+The force of gravity depends on three key factors: the mass of the larger object, the mass of the smaller object, and the distance between their two geometric centers.
+To learn the details of this relationship and how they work as a formula, check out this link.

 And if you're still not convinced that gravity is important, click here (don't worry, clicking the link won't make you float away).

-The force of gravity depends on three key factors which are: the mass of the larger object, the mass of the smaller object, and the distance between their two geometric centers.
-To learn the details of this relationship and how they work as a formula, read this link.
+The force of gravity depends on three key factors: the mass of the larger object, the mass of the smaller object, and the distance between their two geometric centers.
+To learn the details of this relationship and how they work as a formula, check out this link.

 And if you're still not convinced that gravity is important, click here (don't worry, clicking the link won't make you float away).